← All posts

 The pattern we see over and over: a person's actual face is photogenic.
 Their selfies aren't.
 The delta between the two is almost entirely lighting.

 What this means for AI-generated headshots: most AI tools take bad input and produce a variation on the same bad input.
-Ours doesn't, because we trained it on thousands of examples of the same face captured in professional lighting.
-The model learned what the subject looks like under correct light — and it can apply that knowledge to new selfie inputs.
-This is the single biggest technical advantage of training on studio photography versus scraped internet data.
+Ours doesn't, because we built the product brief by shooting thousands of real professionals in professional lighting at Studio Pod.
+We know what each subject looks like under correct light — and we designed AI Headshots to apply that knowledge to new selfie inputs.
+This is the single biggest practical advantage of building software as photographers versus retrofitting open models on scraped internet data.

 Pattern 2: The expression spectrum